ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/7_Kamuichikap_Konkuwa.md

 If someone is confident to be a messenger,
 I will send the one to Heaven for the five-and-a-half negotiation."
-When I said, someone came in with a respectful attitude, Looking around, there was a young brown dipper,
-With handsome appearance,
+When I said, someone came in with a respectful attitude, Looking around, there was a young brown dipper [1], With handsome appearance,
 Sitting on the Left Seat.